 For over 10 years, Carolina House Eating Disorder Treatment Center has helped change the lives of individuals who are struggling with orthorexia.
-Proudly serving North Carolina and South Carolina, Carolina House is the premier provider of gender-inclusive eating disorder treatment for individuals age 17 and older from across the country who are struggling with eating disorders and other co-occurring concerns.
+Carolina House proudly serves people of all genders age 17 and older from across the country who are struggling with eating disorders and other co-occurring concerns.

 Learn more about orthorexia treatment at Carolina House Eating Disorder Treatment Center in North Carolina

 Helping a loved one get treatment for orthorexia